-Regional centers and sites are fully staffed to serve the individual needs of students in professional studies and teacher education programs throughout Michigan.
-Regional centers can be found in directories on page 293.
+The following regional centers and sites are fully staffed to serve the individual needs of students in professional studies and teacher education programs throughout Michigan:

 Professional Studies programs provide the adult learner with a quality liberal arts education within the framework of a Christian perspective.
 Each program is supported by a diverse and service-oriented environment which positively impacts lives and the community.